nf-core/tools/docs/lint_errors.md

 ### GitHub Actions AWS full tests

 Additionally, we provide the possibility of testing the pipeline on full size datasets on AWS.
 This should ensure that the pipeline runs as expected on AWS and provide a resource estimation.
-The GitHub Actions workflow is: `awsfulltests.yml`, and it can be found in the `.github/workflows/` directory.
+The GitHub Actions workflow is: `awsfulltest.yml`, and it can be found in the `.github/workflows/` directory.
 This workflow incurrs higher AWS costs, therefore it should only be triggered on `release`.
 For tests on full data prior to release, the Launch option of Nextflow tower can be employed.

-`awsfulltests.yml`: Triggers full sized tests run on AWS batch after releasing.
+`awsfulltest.yml`: Triggers full sized tests run on AWS batch after releasing.

 * Must be only turned on for `release`.
 * Should run the profile `test_full`.
-If it runs the profile `test` a warining is given.
+If it runs the profile `test` a warning is given.

 ## Error #6 - Repository `README.md` tests ## {#6}